Angermuseum: History

 In 1912 the later Reichskunstwart Edwin Redslob took over the management of the museum, afterwards Walter Kaesbach.
 Kaesbach was supported in acquiring new artistic works by the Jewish shoe manufacturer Alfred Hess, who supported the purchase of numerous then current works by painters such as Lyonel Feininger, Emil Nolde, Ernst Barlach, Gerhard Marcks, Max Pechstein and others and thus caused the Angermuseum's collection to become known as one of the greatest of German Expressionism.
 The museum experienced its heyday in the 1920s under the long-term director Herbert Kunze.

 A famous example of the Expressionist collection at the time is the so-called "Heckelraum", which the artist Erich Heckel designed in 1922/24 with expressionist mural paintings under the motto "Stages of Life" (Lebensstufen).
-They are the "only preserved monumental mural paintings of German Expressionism" (in German: "einzige erhaltene monumentale Wandmalereien des deutschen Expressionismus") and can still be seen on the ground floor of the museum.
+They rank among the "most important surviving murals of German Expressionism" (in German: "wichtigsten erhaltenen Wandbilder des deutschen Expressionismus") and can still be seen on the ground floor of the museum.